nguyenhphilip/my-dg/content/notes/relationships/The-Pleasures-of-Reading-Together-in-Bed.md

 It’s within such a list of hidden pleasures that we find the joy of reading in bed together.
 It represents in its own way a major psychological skill.
 There’s not really anyone else we could do this with.
 If the world were fairer, we would seek partners not just who can perform spectacular sexual antics and look hot in a bar, but also those with whom we could one day turn pages in silence.

-To [reading](notes/ideas/reading.md) together is symbolic of being able to share our true selves without shame, embarrassment or the need to perform.
+To [read](notes/ideas/reading.md) together is symbolic of being able to share our true selves without shame, embarrassment or the need to perform.
 We are, as we lie in bed together, as we so seldom are in the rest of life, simply _accepted_.

 Long-term [relationships](notes/relationships/relationships.md) are, inevitably, deeply complicated enterprises.
 Two ambitious, independent authentic people cannot hope to join their lives together without a huge amount of friction and pain.

-We tend to be so much aware of the troubles, we sometimes take the peaceable moments for granted, failing to appreciate their underlying achievement.
-It may lack glamour, but being able to read in bed together with someone is a major milestone; and a sign of deep affection.
-We may be doing better than we think.
+We tend to be so much aware of the troubles, we sometimes take the peaceable moments for granted, failing to appreciate their underlying achievement. **It may lack glamour, but being able to read in bed together with someone is a major milestone; and a sign of deep affection.** We may be doing better than we think.